refinedev/refine/documentation/docs/ui-integrations/ant-design/components/auth-page/index.md

 By default, `AuthPage` uses text with icon on top of page.
 You can use this property to change the default title.

-- Default text is: refine Project
+- Default text is: Refine Project
-- Default icon is: refine Logo
+- Default icon is: Refine Logo

 ```tsx
 import { AuthPage, ThemedTitle } from "@refinedev/antd";